benjamineverett/re_analysis/README.md

  <img alt="Split into two" src="images/1205_n_31st_st_philadelphia_pa_19121.jpg_flip1.jpg" width=250>
 </p>

+5. Review:

-5. Review: original image -> image split into image1, image2 -> image1 displayed and assigned label -> image1 mirrored -> repeat for image2
+	original image -> image split into image1, image2 -> image1 displayed and assigned label -> image1 mirrored -> repeat for image2

 	from original image 4 images saved in following manner:

 	address_image1
 	address_image1_flip
 	address_image2
 	address_image2_flip

-6. Every 100 pics, the labeler script will save the filename and label to a pandas dataframe as well as saving a backup.
+6. Every 100 pics, the labeler script will save the filename and label to a pandas dataframe as well as saving a backup of the dataframe.

 #### Resize
 After labeling, the pictures are resized.
-Again, using OpenCV in the following manner.
+Again, using OpenCV and performed in the following manner.

 1. Folder of labeled pics is specified.